Health on my terms

 https://www.restartmed.com/thyroid-supplements/ https://www.everydayhealth.com/hs/healthy-living-with-hypothyroidism/vitamins/ https://www.everydayhealth.com/hs/healthy-living-with-hypothyroidism/monitoring-your-health

 I have been a subscriber to Health and Healing by Julian Whitaker MD since its inception.
 The research and articles are top notch.
 Julian is ahead of his time… his medical clinic is truly focused on wellness and treats the cause and not just symptoms.
-I have shared some of Julian Whitaker’s Health and Healing Newsletter articles that resonate with my journey.
+Here is Julian Whitaker archived articles.
+The button below takes you to a few of his articles that resonated with my journey.